 Waka Aoyama (The University of Tokyo)

-Abstract: These essays are the first drafts of the chapters for an autoethnographic fiction titled Fustuno Maruchiringaru (An Ordinary Multilingual), scheduled for publication in 2027.
-From June 2024 to February 2027, approximately 20 chapters, including a prologue and an epilogue, are planned to be written in Japanese.
-The work is based on the author’s personal experiences and follows a character named Alice, born and raised in Japan, whose first language is Japanese.
-The story portrays Alice’s everyday use of multiple languages.
-While Japan is often misunderstood as a “monolingual society,” the work shows that it is, in fact, a “multilingual society,” and it challenges the concepts of “ordinary” and “equality” in postwar Japan from the perspective of language use.
-Themes such as diversity, coexistence, colonial and wartime aggression, and the power of language are explored, with a narrative of homeland loss and regeneration.
-The work encourages critical reflection on our unawareness of the privilege of “Japanese” and “English” and the linguistic hierarchies we live with, aiming to bring out the reader’s own “language stories.”
-Grounded in critical metalinguistic awareness, it seeks to explore the possibilities of creating a socially just world.
-In order to prepare for the publication of a future English edition and to explore the impossibility of translation, English translations of all chapters are included.
+Abstract: These essays are the first drafts of chapters for an autoethnographic fiction provisionally titled Futsuno Maruchiringaru (An Ordinary Multilingual): Alice’s Adventures in Multilingual Japan, scheduled for publication in 2027; from June 2024 to February 2027, approximately twenty chapters, including a prologue and an epilogue, are being prepared in Japanese.
+Based on the author’s personal experiences, the work follows a character named Alice, born and raised in Japan, whose first language is Japanese, and portrays her everyday use of multiple languages.
+Japan is often misunderstood as a “monolingual society,” but this work demonstrates that it is, in fact, a “multilingual society,” critically reexamining the notions of ordinariness and equality in postwar Japan from the perspective of language use.
+Themes such as diversity, coexistence, colonial and wartime aggression, and the power of language are explored through narratives of homeland loss and regeneration; at the same time, the work encourages critical reflection on our unawareness of the privileges of “Japanese” and “English” and the linguistic hierarchies structuring our lives, aiming to evoke readers’ own “language stories.”
+Grounded in critical metalinguistic awareness, the project seeks to explore the possibilities of creating a socially just world, and, in preparation for a future English edition—and to explore the possibilities and limits of translation—English versions of all chapters will also be included.

-Keywords: Multilingual Japan, Language Use, Being Ordinary/Normal and Egalitarianism, Colonial and Wartime Aggression, Critical Metalinguistic Awareness
+Keywords: Multilingual Japan, Language Use, Ordinariness and Egalitarianism, Colonial and Wartime Aggression, Critical Metalinguistic Awareness

 About the Working Paper Series: